bicCluster/learning-cluster/README.md

 * [This](http://posidev.com/blog/2009/06/04/set-ulimit-parameters-on-ubuntu/) will help you when setting `ulimit`.
 Notice that in this instruction, `user` means `[user]`.
 Thus you need to replace it with your system username.
 * Set up the SSH carefully.
 After this part being done, you can remotely control those four machines with your own laptop.
 If you did not install OpenSSH during installation, you can install it using `apt-get install openssh-server`.
 You can only directly SSH into `losalamos` from the outside, but you can SSH into other machines within `losalamos` (like Inception!).

 * You need to set up password-less SSH during the process:
 	- Overview for password-less SSH: produce a pair of public key and private key on one host, copy the public key to other hosts, then you could visit those hosts without inputting password.
 It's like give away your public key to others, you have the access to them.
 	- The goal is that you can ssh from any one of the four machines to the root of other three without typing in password manually.
 	- One way to achieve password-less SSH is that: for each node, login as root user by su and put the same copy of rsa key pair in the /.ssh directory of root user account.
+	- The other way is: [allow the SSH login root account](http://askubuntu.com/questions/469143/how-to-enable-ssh-root-access-on-ubuntu-14-04) and then follow [this](http://www.linuxproblem.org/art_9.html) steps in four machines (you need to set the pw-less SSH from a root acount in any machine to another root acount of any other machine, so every username in this example should be replaced by root.
+You may also check next 3 instruction for reference.And be careful that you should still use `ssh-keygen` while generating key pairs, otherwise it could not ssh the root properly later).
 	- Ubuntu system has no pre-set password for root user, in order to login as root user, you need to set password first, use command -'sudo passwd'
 	- The manual from Hortonworks have covered the basic steps.
-You can also check [this](http://www.linuxproblem.org/art_9.html) and [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help (However, be careful that you should still use `ssh-keygen` while generating key pairs, otherwise it could not ssh the root properly later).
+You can also check [this](http://askubuntu.com/questions/497895/permission-denied-for-rootlocalhost-for-ssh-connection) if you need more help.
 	- You need to use root permission to set up password-less SSH.
 To set the root password see [this](http://askubuntu.com/questions/155278/how-do-i-set-the-root-password-so-i-can-use-su-instead-of-sudo).
 	- If you change the ssh configuration, you may need to restart ssh by `service ssh restart`.
 	- Make sure the password-less SSH works in both directions among four machines: scp the private and public key to the .ssh folder of four machines and modify authorized_key file.
 Sometimes when you reinstall the cluster, you would encounter a problem that you cannot have the remote connection with the correct ssh key.
 In this time, you can type `chmod 400`+ key name or vim into the file that store the original key to delete the original one.